Rowaling Legacy Project – 1971-2021 (2023)

 Sustainable development and sustainable ecotourism have advanced as subjects of cultural inquiry and initiatives in ways that point to the Tseringma pilgrimage of 1971 being ahead of its time.
 This statement strikes me as an understatement of profound proportions.
 The messages from these ecophilosophers, travellers and mountaineers lay a foundational example of “good manners” centrally attending to place responsive, ethically grounded practice is an exceedingly relevant story for our times today in the Himalaya and beyond to our home communities.

 People will always travel.
+National Geographic reported that 1.4 billion people travelled in 2019.
 Mountains will always be climbed to the summit.
 The messages of 1971 were clear: we shouldn’t be travelling without sensitivity to local societies and we need to honour local traditions and sacred places.
-I wish to return to the Rolwaling Valley and the Beding and Na communities so revered by the 1971 Norwegian travellers.
-In 2021, it will be 50 years since the Tseringma pilgrimage.
-It is the plan for a small group to be guided by Nar Bdr Lama Jigme, who in addition to being a tourism entrepreneur and rural development professional is a Nepalese advocate of cultural immersion and slow tourism.
-We will return the 1971 film to the communities of Beding and Na.
-We will travel under an imagined watchful eye of the 1971 anti-expedition.
+We returned to the Rolwaling Valley and the Beding and Na communities so revered by the 1971 Norwegian travellers.
+We returned the 1971 film to the Valley communities.
+We travelled under the imagined watchful eye of the 1971 anti-expedition and with the full support of the Rinpoche and Geshe Thubten Jinpa (Chairman of the Rolwaling Valley Development Committee).

-We hope to offer an exemplary model of a place responsive, slow adventure, culturally immersive manner of travel.
+We believe we offered an exemplary model of a place responsive, slow adventure, culturally immersive manner of travel.
 We acknowledge that travel influences hosts, visitors and ecosystems.
-In advancing this intentional manner of travel, we aspire to an overarching goal of fusing locally-situated practices and traditions with international travellers/tourists understanding of meaningful journeys .
-We must be seeking meaningful interaction for all, before during and after our visit.
+In advancing this intentional manner of travel, we aspire and believe we did travel with the overarching goal of fusing locally-situated practices and traditions with international travellers/tourists understanding of meaningful journeys.
+We have sought meaningful interaction for all, before, during and after our visit.
 In short, all parties (host and visitors) must be learners and together determine what is to be learned.
-To that end, we will travel with a place-responsive strategy and a developed ethical plan.
+To that end, we travelled with a place-responsive strategy of a slow purposeful adventure respectful of our hosts in the valley.

-Ours will be a walk to Beding and beyond to the environmentally sensitive (thanks to climate change) Tso Rolpa Lake region with time to engage with people in a meaningful manner and volunteer time with the Rolwaling Sangag Choling Monastery School .
-We plan to film this pursuit of a virtuous journey.
+We walked to Beding and beyond to the environmentally sensitive (thanks to climate change) Tsho Rolpa Lake region with time to engage with people in meaningful ways and explore cultural landmarks.
+We documented on film this pursuit of a virtuous journey.
 Following the threads and footsteps of 1971, we ask, with good intentions, can a journey to a distant, sensitive land, be a positive thing for all?
 Can we reclaim the term, “a virtuous journey?”

-We will blend 2021 film footage and experiences with the 1971 film and experiences.
-While the 1971 anti-expedition was over six weeks in length, involving ample time in Beding along with the climb into the heights (about 6000 m) of Tseringma and a post climbing trek over the Tesi Lapcha Pass to the important villages of Thame and Kumjung, ours will be a journey more in keeping with the conventional ways of Himilayan trekking tourism.
-We will be more than four weeks in Nepal, mostly in the Beding and Na communities and trekking locally with time at the end of our trip to meet with the Nepalese Tourism Board and other officials concerning the interface of Nepalese government sponsored tourism and Western travellers experiences in the Himalaya.
+We are blending the 2023 film footage and experiences with the 1971 film and experiences.
+While the 1971 anti-expedition was over six weeks in length, involving ample time in Beding along with the climb into the heights (about 6000 m) of Tseringma and a post climbing trek over the Tesi Lapcha Pass to the important villages of Thame and Kumjung, our journey was more in keeping with the conventional ways of Himilayan trekking tourism.
+We were five weeks in Nepal, mostly in the Beding and Na communities and with trekking time within the Rolwaling Valley.

-We hope to promote a message of another way to travel in the Himalaya and elsewhere, drawing on the inspiration of the 1971 anti-expedition of Sigmund Kvaloy Setrung, Nils Faarlund and Arne Naess.
-Additionally, in keeping with 1971 journey, we hope to develop a continued relationship in support of The Rolwaling Monastery School and the community at large.
+We hope to promote a message of alternative ways to the “rush” travel tourism of trekking in the Himalaya and elsewhere, drawing on the inspiration of the 1971 anti-expedition of Sigmund Kvaloy Setrung, Nils Faarlund and Arne Naess.
+Additionally, in keeping with 1971 journey, we will continue our relationship in support of The Rolwaling Monastery School and the community at large.

 See Article in Adventure Uncovered On line Journal, September 2021 issue entitled: